 MH CET Law 2025: Importance of Normalization Method

 The Common Entrance Test Cell, Maharashtra tried to keep the difficulty level of all tests in the MH CET Law 2025 3-year LLB exam equal.
 However, it might be possible that some test slots were more difficult than others.
-Thus, to maintain fairness in the process of evaluating candidates' performance and to overcome such a situation, the Normalization Method will be used to ensure that candidates are neither benefited nor disadvantaged due to the difficulty level of the examination.
+Thus, to maintain fairness in the process of evaluating candidates' performance and to overcome such a situation, the Normalization Method will be used to ensure that candidates are neither benefited nor disadvantaged due to the exam difficulty level.

 MH CET Law Answer Key 2025